-Although the job queue can be considered as a good design pattern from the developer point of view but often it is challenging to implement in RDBMS because of multiple concurrent operations and high amount of read and write operation of any messaging app.
+Although the job queue can be considered a good design pattern from the developer’s point of view but often it is challenging to implement in RDBMS because of multiple concurrent operations and the high amount of reading and write operation of any messaging app.

-Let’s go little deeper as why job queues can cause trouble for high volume of traffic and may hamper the overall performance any web application.
+Let’s go a little deeper as to why job queues can cause trouble for a high volume of traffic and may hamper the overall performance of any web application.
 Job queue works on the principle of polling.
 It means one or more worker processes are checking for something to do.